smy999/KINT/README.md

 ![model2](https://user-images.githubusercontent.com/33407191/89896074-c8d54500-dc17-11ea-8867-98776b2b3011.png)

 1. Text data loading step
-   - We loads the text data containing the new internet terms detected in Model 1.
+   - We load the text data containing the new internet terms detected in Model 1.

 2. Text data preprocessing step
    - Text data vectorize.

 3. Sentiment analysis and example sentence extracting step
    - We use semi-supervised learning and LSTM Model for sentiment analysis
-   - We use N-gram and Byte Pair Encoding (BPE) for extracting of example sentence
+   - We use N-gram and Byte Pair Encoding (BPE) for extracting of the example sentence